Thin Lizzy guitarist Scott Gorham’s memoir, “The Boys Are Back In Town,” will be published November 16.

 How the album 'Jailbreak' and single 'Boys Are Back In Town' took the band to the top of the charts just as they were to become bankrupt.
 Includes stories of the band on the road, the drink and drugs and how the years of partying, drug-taking and non-stop touring eventually took its toll on not only the band members but on their families.
 The death of front man Phil Lynott and their legacy following his death."

-Thin Lizzy – with Gorham – are currently in the studio working on new music.
+Thin Lizzy – with Gorham – are currently in the studio working on new music, which will be released under a new band name.

 Gary Moore’s grave in sorry state